Edeqa/EventBus/README.md

 ## How to add

-Add to the project's build.gradle:
+### Gradle

+Step 1.
+Add the JitPack repository in your root build.gradle at the end of repositories:

     allprojects {
         repositories {